Michigan Social Studies Standards

 Lesson – Marginal Benefit and Cost

 Public Policy and the Market – analyze the impact of a change in public policy on consumers, producers, workers, savers, and investors.
 Examples may include but are not limited to: an increase in the minimum wage, a new tax policy, a change in interest rates, or price controls on the quantity of a good or service.
-Lesson – Importance of Interest Rates
+Lesson – Demystifying the Impact of Interest Rates

 Government and Consumers – analyze the role of government in protecting consumers and enforcing contracts (including property rights), and explain how this role influences the incentives (or disincentives) for people to produce and exchange goods and services.
-Lesson – Property Rights
+Lesson – What Are Property Rights?

 Government Revenue and Services – analyze the ways in which local and state governments generate revenue and use that revenue to supply public services.
-Lesson – Taxation Overview
+Lesson – Tax Basics You Need to Know

 Lesson -Monetary Policy